If you've ever been towed from the scene of an accident, the following may be of interest:

 My daughter is covered by my family Amoco auto club road service policy.
 If she had called them, there would have been no other costs than body repair.
 Because she called #77, she received a questionable traffic ticket for $110 and an outrageous rip-off of $280 for towing service.

 I'm afraid your analysis is correct.
 It would have been better had your daughter not called #77, but that may be hard to figure out while standing at the side of the road.
-Your daughter could have called your Amoco road service, and you would have saved several hundred dollars.
-But who would have known?
-We're programmed to punch #77 when we need help.

 With no injuries and no damage to someone else's property, the police did not have to be called, according to Officer Derek Baliles, a Montgomery County police spokesman.
 Some insurance companies might ask you for a police report before paying damages, but Montgomery County would not have issued a police report for that type of accident, Baliles said.
 Whether an officer issues a moving citation in this circumstance is strictly the officer's discretion, he said.